tmehta12/cichlid_GRNs/README.md

 ## 2a.TF_motif_scanning_scripts
 https://figshare.com/s/74cf95bee84eb5443671 (doi: 10.6084/m9.figshare.7712753)

-The scripts described in this file are pre-publication and are in draft version as they are in the process of being collated into a pipeline tool which will be published as a companion paper.
+The scripts described in this file are pre-publication and are in draft version as they are in the process of being collated into a pipeline tool which will be published separately.
 As such, scripts lack comments within their body.
 Future versions will be fully commented and released with full documentation
-All scripts described below were written and tested by Will Nash (ORCID: 0000-0002-6790-1167) during the preparation of material for this paper.
+All scripts described below were written and tested by Will Nash (ORCID: 0000-0002-6790-1167).
 The scripts below were written to run in the stated order, with each script relying on the output of that prior to it.
-Where a and b versions exist, these are motifs for a) human and b) mouse data and were handled separately during the development of the approach.
+Where (a) and (b) versions exist, these are motifs for a) human and b) mouse data and were handled separately during the development of the approach.
 The scripts are identical, but deal with species specific descriptors differently.
-Both versions are included here for clarity, but scripts will be generalised in the publication version.
+Both versions are included here for clarity, but scripts will be eventually generalised.

 - Scripts in 2a.TF_motif_scanning_scripts.zip
 - 1_GTRD_parse.py